Guide · early-career

 Most interns calibrate to the wrong calendar.
 They think the program is twelve weeks of work with a presentation at the end.
 The hiring committee thinks it's three weeks of ramp, six weeks of evidence collection, three weeks of decision-making.

-Per The Pragmatic Engineer's writing on engineering performance reviews, the evaluation mechanic at most large tech companies is calibration: managers compare reports against each other on impact, scope, judgment, collaboration.
-Internship calibration runs on the same machinery with less data — every 1:1, every code review comment, every demo feeds the set early.
+Per The Pragmatic Engineer's writing on engineering performance reviews, the evaluation mechanic at most large tech companies is calibration: a meeting where managers compare their reports against each other on impact, scope, judgment, and collaboration, then agree on ratings.
+Internship calibration runs on the same machinery with less data: every 1:1, every code review comment, every demo feeds the set early.
+Programs at companies like Google, Amazon, Microsoft, and Meta have run this way for years; smaller startups compress the same logic into a single founder-and-lead conversation.
+As of 2026, with engineering headcount tighter than the 2021-2022 boom, the bar to convert is higher and the evidence has to be more visible.

 Lever 1: Ship one visible thing the team will use after you leave

 Most return-offer decisions hinge on a single artifact the intern produced that the team adopted.
-Not the most ambitious project — the most adopted one.
+Not the most ambitious project, the most adopted one.
 A dashboard the on-call rotation opens.
 A migration tool the team uses every quarter.
 A debugger improvement in production.
+The interns I've seen convert almost never picked the splashiest idea.
+They picked the boring tool nobody else wanted to own, shipped it by week eight, and let adoption do the arguing for them.

 Lever 2: Build two skip-level relationships

+A skip-level is anyone a rung above your direct manager in the reporting chain: your manager's manager, or a senior engineer your manager defers to.
 Your manager is one of typically 4-8 voices in the calibration room.
-The voices that swing borderline decisions are often skip-level engineers and adjacent-team leads.
+The voices that swing borderline decisions are often skip-level engineers and adjacent-team leads who weren't in your day-to-day but were asked "what do you think of this intern?"

 Code review participation.
 Add yourself as a reviewer on small PRs from adjacent engineers to learn the codebase.
 Leave one substantive comment per review.
 By week eight you've appeared as a thoughtful voice in fifteen PRs across the org.